Skip Navigation

 MSci Nursing (All fields) course preparation

-To help you feel prepared for your university studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
-Open the links below to find out more:
+To help you feel prepared for your MSci Nursing (All fields) studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
+Read on to find out more.

 Important: Occupational Health

-Please remember that it is a condition of entry to the programme that you’re cleared and immunised by OH.
+Please remember that it’s a condition of entry to the programme that you’re cleared and immunised by OH.
 If you don’t meet this requirement your place on the programme could be jeopardised.
 It’s also important to remember that if you’re not fully cleared by OH, you won’t be able to fully enrol on your course.
 This could then mean you can’t access your maintenance loan via Student Finance England.

 So, to make sure this goes as smoothly as possible, you’ll need to provide details of your immunisation record to the OH Team when you complete the questionnaire.